What time is The X Factor on TV tonight?

 Everything you need to know about this weekend's episodes of ITV’s singing competition with Simon Cowell

 It’s time!
 To face!
 The music!
 Again!
-Yes, The X Factor 2017 is back, and this weekend sees the conclusion of Six Chair Challenge.
+Yes, The X Factor 2017 is back, and this weekend sees the return of Judges’ Houses.

-Last weekend, Sharon Osbourne chose the six Girls she wanted to take to her Judges’ Houses, and now it’s the turn of Simon Cowell picking his Groups, Louis Walsh deciding on his Boys and Nicole Scherzinger choosing her Overs.
+Last weekend, all of the judges chose the six they wanted to take through to this penultimate stage before the live shows.
+Sharon Osbourne chose the Girls that she wanted to take to her Judges’ Houses, these six Groups were selected by Simon Cowell, the Boys that Louis Walsh decided on are all here and these are the Overs that made the cut for Nicole Scherzinger’s Overs.

 What time is The X Factor on TV?

-The 2017 series continues with Six Chair Challenge on Saturday 14th October at 8.15pm and Sunday 15th October at 7pm on ITV.
+The 2017 series continues with Judges’ Houses on Saturday 21st October at 8.20pm and Sunday 22nd October at 7pm on ITV.

-In case you missed last weekend’s Bootcamp extravaganza, these were the 5 most shocking moments from Bootcamp on Saturday night and the 5 singers who we thought should have made it through to the Six Chair Challenge…but didn’t.

 Who are The X Factor 2017 judges?